FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/chargecategory.md

 Usage
 Purchase
 Tax
-Credit (for external incentives???)
+Credit (for external incentives??? --- will always have NULL adjustment category?)

 Adjustment Category:
 NULL
-Refund - ( includes rounding errors ??)
+Refund (any billing period and charge period)
-Bulk Refund
+Bulk Refund (do we want to specify this?)
+Rounding Error (current billing period only)
+Other

 Usage -- NULL -- general usage
 Usage -- Refund - specific redunds /..e.g miss billing